SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

-## Context parameter used in all calls
+## Context Parameter Used in All Calls